-The Trainee Steering Group (TSG) is a group of three partners who are responsible for everything traineerelated, from attraction and recruitment, to training and qualification.
-The TSG works closely with the Trainee department to ensure the firm is hiring the brightest and best minds and providing them with exceptional training and development during the course of their traineeship.
+The Trainee Steering Group (TSG) is a group of three partners who are responsible for everything trainee and intern-related, from attraction and recruitment, to training and qualification.
+The TSG works closely with the Trainee department to ensure the firm is hiring the brightest and best minds and providing them with exceptional training and development during the course of their internship.